RajSaini23/Pickuplinesultra.com/README.md

 1.  **Login to Play Console** and select your app.
 2.  **Create New Release**: Go to the **Production** track and click **"Create new release"**.
 3.  **Upload App Bundle**: Upload the `app-release-unsigned.aab` file you downloaded from GitHub.
-Google will handle the signing.
+Google will handle the signing for you.
 4.  **Enter Release Details**: Fill in the "Release name" (e.g., `1.1.0`) and write release notes describing the changes.
 5.  **Review and Rollout**: Click **"Review release"**, and if everything looks good, click **"Start rollout to Production"**.